Day in the Life

 PPF installer in

-Lead PPF installer arrives for the day's premium-ticket slate: a full-front PPF + ceramic combo on a 2025 sedan. ~$3,200 ticket.
+Lead PPF installer arrives for the day's premium-ticket slate: a full-front PPF + ceramic combo on a 2025 sedan — one of the higher-value tickets of the day.

 Lunch + admin

-Owner reviews yesterday's gross, sends the weekly royalty payment to Polar Tint, checks the marketing playbook for the week's email push.
+Owner reviews yesterday's results, handles the week's reporting, checks the marketing playbook for the week's email push.

 Afternoon ceramic